Bose-Einstein Condensation in a Plasmonic Lattice: Methods

 \subsection{Sample fabrication}

 Square arrays of rod shaped gold nanoparticles were fabricated on a borosilicate substrate by electron-beam lithography and subsequent electron-beam evaporation of 2 nm of titanium and 50 nm of gold.
 The array periodicities ranged from $p_x = p_y =$ 580 nm to 610 nm.
 The width of the particles was fixed to 100 nm and the length was chosen to be 65 $\%$ of the period $p_y$ to provide a sufficient band gap in the dispersion.
 The IR-792 molecules were dissolved into a solution of 1:2 (dimethyl sulfoxide):(benzyl alcohol).
+The time-resolved photoluminescence (TRPL) of the molecule does not show any wavelength dependence (Extended Data Fig.~11) that would complicate the analysis of the results.